 - 2013 – Derek Hayes

-Arthur J. Ray, Aboriginal Rights Claims and the Making and Remaking of History.
+Winner: Aboriginal Rights Claims and the Making and Remaking of History by Arthur J. Ray.
 Montreal and Kingston: McGill-Queen’s University Press, 2016.

 This authoritative, masterfully-written examination of land claims litigation between indigenous peoples and the settler societies of the United States, Canada, Australia, New Zealand, and South Africa powerfully demonstrates the important role proceedings in British Columbia played in events of global significance.
 Ray points out the critical place court processes in the province had in the validation of oral evidence as a viable form of proof and authentication.
 He traces the development of protocols that help ascertain pre-contact territorial boundaries and allow the character and extent of pre-contact resource use to be understood and recognized.
 Ray shows us how these processes contribute to an enrichment of judicial, political, and scholarly activity around the world.
 This book models the fashion in which occurrences in particular societies can be seen to have general importance and wide impact.

-- Ronald W. Hawker, Yakuglas’ Legacy: The Art and Times of Charlie James.
+- Yakuglas’ Legacy: The Art and Times of Charlie James by Ronald W. Hawker.
 Toronto: University of Toronto Press, 2016.

-- Caroline Fox, At Sea with the Marine Birds of the Raincoast.
+- At Sea with the Marine Birds of the Raincoast by Caroline Fox.
 Calgary and Victoria: Rocky Mountain Books, 2016.

 Winner: Resettling the Range: Animals, Ecologies, and Human Communities in British Columbia by John Thistle.
 Vancouver: UBC Press, 2015.